Skip to main content Skip to footer

 Energy Efficient Design

 Computers can be major energy hogs, so governments and manufacturers constantly look for ways to reduce power consumption.
 Parameters like ENERGY STAR and the Electronics Product Environmental Assessment Tool (EPEAT) judge products on criteria such as how much energy they consume compared to other devices in their category, what materials were used to build them, and even the packaging the products are shipped in.
 Products that save electricity and implement design choices that minimize waste are highlighted with the highest rating possible.
-Industrial-grade computers will implement power-saving features like fanless cooling systems as part of their effort to earn these ratings.
+Industrial panel PCs will implement power-saving features like fanless cooling systems as part of their effort to earn these ratings.

 Green Manufacturing